PhD in Biostatistics requires completion of the following:

 - PhD Theory Exam: PhD students must pass the PhD Statistical Theory Examination within two years following first time completion of STAT 581, STAT 582, STAT 583 (usually the summer of Year 2).
 This comprehensive exam covers theory material learned in both the first and second years of the program.

-PhD Applied Requirement: This requirement replaces the PhD Applied Exam for cohorts entering 2022 and later.
+*PhD Applied Research Project / Applied Requirement: This requirement replaces the PhD Applied Exam for cohorts entering 2022 and later.
 The cohort entering 2021 can opt out of the Applied Exam and choose to complete the Applied Requirement instead.
 To complete the Applied Requirement, students must complete an independent project demonstrating their knowledge of applied Biostatistics and their scientific collaborative skills.
 The student prepares a report of the analysis and presents the project to a committee of faculty.
 The committee reviews and approves proposed projects and final reports.
 A student undertakes the project in a single quarter, typically during the third year after taking all required courses, including the course in statistical consulting.
 The Applied Requirement must be completed before the General Exam.

 Learn more about exams in our Students section.